openaire/guidelines-cris-managers/docs/implementation.rst

 OpenAIRE Guidelines 1.1 compatible CRIS shall use an OAI-PMH metadata prefix starting with ``oai_cerif_openaire`` and XML metadata contents from the `<https://www.openaire.eu/cerif-profile/1.1/>`_ namespace.

+These Guidelines do not restrict other metadata formats, they only need to use a metadata prefix not with starting ``oai_cerif_openaire``.
+The metadata prefixes supported by any OAI-PMH 2.0 endpoint shall be unique.

 A sample response to a ListMetadataFormats OAI-PMH request is available in `openaire_oaipmh_example_ListMetadataFormats.xml <https://github.com/openaire/guidelines-cris-managers/blob/v1.1/samples/openaire_oaipmh_example_ListMetadataFormats.xml>`_.